-The timeframe for further implementation in Iceland has not yet been published (see "Risk Factors - Factors that may affect the Bank's ability to fulfil its obligations under Notes issued under the Programme - Changes to CRD IV could adversely affect the Bank").
+The timeframe for further implementation in Iceland has not yet been published (see "Risk Factors - Factors that may affect the Bank's ability to fulfil its obligations under Notes issued under the Programme - Application of CRD IV could adversely affect the Bank's results").
 On 22 January 2016, the Financial Stability Council of Iceland published its recommendation to the FME to introduce a 2 per cent. capital buffer for systemically important financial institutions (including the Bank), a systemic risk buffer (of 3 per cent. in the case of the Bank) and a 1 per cent. countercyclical capital buffer.
 On 1 March 2016, the FME decided to uphold these recommendations.
 As regards the systemic risk buffer, a phase-in period is foreseen in the case of less significant credit institutions but it has applied, along with the capital buffer for systemically important financial institutions, to systemically important credit institutions (including the Bank) since 1 April 2016.
-The countercyclical capital buffer shall apply as of 1 March 2017.
+The countercyclical capital buffer applied as of 1 March 2017.

 Banking operations are categorised as either trading book or banking book and the calculation of RWA is conducted differently for the assets in different books.
-Banking book RWA are measured by means of a hierarchy of risk weightings classified according to the nature of each asset and counterparty, taking into account eligible collateral or guarantees.
-Banking book off balance sheet items giving rise to credit, foreign exchange or interest rate risk are assigned risk weights appropriate to the category of the counterparty, taking into account eligible collateral or guarantees.
-Trading book RWA are determined by taking into account market related risks such as foreign exchange, interest rate and equity position risks, and counterparty risk.
+Banking book exposures, including on-balance and off-balance sheet items, derivatives and repurchase agreements, give rise to credit risk and RWA are measured by means of a hierarchy of risk weightings classified according to the nature of each asset and counterparty, taking into account eligible collateral or guarantees.
+Trading book RWA are determined by taking into account market related risks such as foreign exchange, interest rate and equity position risks.
+Operational risk also gives rise to risk-weighted assets, measured on the basis of the Bank's average operating income over three years.

 The Bank carries out an ongoing process, the ICAAP, with the aim of ensuring that the Bank has in place sufficient risk management processes and systems to identify, manage and measure the Bank's total risk exposure.
 The ICAAP is aimed at identifying and measuring the Bank's risk across all risk types and ensuring that the Bank has sufficient capital in accordance to its risk profile.
-The FME supervises the Bank, reviews the Bank's ICAAP and sets capital requirements for the Group as a whole.
+The FME supervises the Bank, reviews the Bank's ICAAP and sets capital requirements for the Bank's consolidated exposures as a whole.

 To measure the Pillar 2 capital requirement the Bank uses an internal economic capital model.
-Pillar 2 is based on Pillar 1 calculations, using internal models for credit risk calculations, and takes into consideration risks that are not covered under Pillar 1, including concentration risk, residual risk, country risk, settlement risk, liquidity risk, interest rate risk in the banking book, reputational risk, legal and compliance risk, business risk and political risk.
+Pillar 2 is based on Pillar 1 calculations, using internal models for credit risk calculations, and takes into consideration risks that are not covered under Pillar 1, including credit risk, market position risk, concentration risk, interest rate risk in the banking book, indexation risk, reputational risk, legal and compliance risk, business risk and political risk.